Matthews Arena

-Matthews Arena (formerly Boston Arena) is a historic multi-purpose arena in Boston, Massachusetts currently owned by Northeastern University.
-It is the world's oldest multi-purpose athletic building still in use, as well as the oldest arena in use for ice hockey.
-There are current plans to demolish the historic arena and replace it with a new facility.
+Matthews Arena (formerly Boston Arena) was a multi-purpose arena in Boston, Massachusetts, owned by Northeastern University.
+At the time of its closure, it was the world's oldest multi-purpose athletic building still in use, as well as the oldest arena in use for ice hockey.
+The university is demolishing the historic arena and plans to replace it with a new facility.